docusign/code-examples-php/README.md

    [Source](./src/Controllers/Examples/eSignature/EG012EmbeddedConsole.php)<br />
 1. **Use embedded signing from a template with an added document.**
    [Source](./src/Controllers/Examples/eSignature/EG013AddDocToTemplate.php)<br />
    This example sends an envelope based on a template.
-In addition to the template's document(s), the example adds an  additional document to the envelope by using the [Composite Templates](https://developers.docusign.com/esign-rest-api/guides/features/templates#composite-templates)feature.
+In addition to the template's document(s), the example adds an  additional document to the envelope by using the [Composite Templates](https://developers.docusign.com/esign-rest-api/guides/features/templates#composite-templates) feature.
 1. **Accept payments.**
    [Source](./src/Controllers/Examples/eSignature/EG014CollectPayment.php)<br />
    Send an order form with online payment by credit card.